TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 502,816 videos
+* Total videos: 503,026 videos
-* Total videos found that match keywords: 34,574 videos
+* Total videos found that match keywords: 34,598 videos
+  * Total unprocessed videos: 24 videos
 * Total videos found that are processed and marked: 3,516 videos
   * Information Collection: 2,368 videos
   * Non-Giftcard Robux Giveaways: 958 videos